xairaven/MediaFetchBot/README.md

   -1231231  // Another id for example
 ]
 ```

-Place it in the location specified in the instruction for the preferred method.

 Then clone the repo if you want to use method 2 or 3: